When vaccine is available, regional cooperation will be crucial, officials say

 “We cannot wait until even like January, February to have these conversations and think that we are going to be able to penetrate the communities that need to be spoken to so that they feel comfortable and receive this vaccine,” Randall said.

 Local officials will also have to figure out the logistics of handling the virus.
-Both the Pfizer vaccine and one being developed by Moderna must be stored at negative 70 degrees Celsius, Ashley said, but Pfizer will ship the vaccine with boxes that keep the vaccine cold for up to 15 days.
+The Pfizer vaccine amust be stored at minus-70 degrees Celsius, and one being developed by Moderna must be stored at minus-20 degrees Celsius, Ashley said.
+Pfizer will ship the vaccine with boxes that keep the vaccine cold for up to 15 days.

 There is a window, around one day, in which the vaccine can safely stay at refrigerator temperatures.
 Both vaccines would require two doses, so officials will have to keep track of whether people receive them.